 Linda has a long history of serving clients in the Mental Health arena.
 She worked at Northville State Hospital in Michigan serving adults with chronic and severe mental illness.
-Currently she is the only dietitian working at the Hawthorne Center in Michigan, which is the state’s only children’s mental health hospital.
+Currently she is the only dietitian working at the Hawthorn Center in Michigan, which is the state’s only children’s mental health hospital.
 She works with children with severe mental health conditions providing compassionate nutrition care while working to educate the children and their parents on the role of good nutrition therapy in healthy living.
 Linda works diligently to provide menus that the children will eat while at the same time encouraging good and healthy eating habits.

 Linda has been an active member of BHN serving as our Resource Professional for Mental Health.
 In this role she has provided many BHN members with information and support for dietitians working in mental health settings.

 Andrea has been an advocate for this population for many years.
 She has worked in a variety of settings and has worked with inborn errors of metabolism and has conducted research on epilepsy and the ketogenic diet.
 In addition, Andrea has been an active member of BHN and has served as the practice group Chair where she was instrumental in developing the group’s strategic plan to advance BHN members in their areas of practice.
 Most recently she has worked with the publications team providing continuing education credits for newsletter articles and webinars.

 Rebecca has lead the way in the field of eating disorders by establishing and maintaining a group practice before it was a common practice.
 She is known for her strong work ethic, her ability to work well with others, and her willingness to take risks.
 In addition to serving on the boards of many Eating Disorder related groups she has been involved with other Academy practice groups.